blog image

 For the commercial team negotiating with retailers, simply raising everything by 5 percent or 10 percent is unlikely to work.
 The “price” is one part of an equation that will include discounts, promotional activity, and other contractual investments.

-But price rises might be easier to implement in other categories, particularly those with high margins, such as cosmetics or consumer health products.
+But price rises might be easier to implement in other categories.
+Particularly those with high margins, such as cosmetics or consumer health products.

 But if the sales team does not understand a key retail partner, and ensure they have a grip on broader market intelligence, their strategy could be a non-starter, before they even walk into the meeting room.